Jets get CB Gardner, WR Wilson, DE Johnson in 1st round

 “They said they'd come get me,” Johnson recalled of his conversation with the Jets during his recent team visit.
 “And that's what they did.”

 The 6-5, 262-pounder is a powerful pass rusher who is also effective playing the run.
-Johnson, who transferred from Georgia to Florida State in 2021, became the Atlantic Coast Conference defensive player of the year.
+Johnson, who transferred from Georgia to Florida State in 2021, was the Atlantic Coast Conference defensive player of the year after having 12 sacks.

+“He's the most pro ready of all the pass rushers this year,” Douglas said.

+And it capped an opening night during which the Jets drafted three of the top eight players on their initial board.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL